harriedegroot/nl.hdg.lights/README.md

 # Light manager

-With this app you can manage your lights.
+With this app you can manage your lights & sockets.

 ## Functionality

 Just adds an app settings page with all light & socket devices:
-- Turn lights on/off
+- Turn lights & sockets on/off
 - Adjust brightness
 - Manage lights per zone/room
 - Search lights